-When I was about 15 my doctor sat me and my mother down and told me that there were certain things in life I had to avoid and there wasn’t much they could do about it.
-After undergoing a childhood filled with numerous allergy test the list in front of him detailed my complete lists of allergens.
-He also specified a variety of career paths I should stay clear of when considering any future higher-education or job placements.
-Since water and soap is a big no-no for me due to my skin condition, on the top of the list were careers like swimming instructors and hairdressing.
-It was an eye-opener for me but the subsequent conversation I had with my mother was more important for my future than anything else.
+When I was about 15, my doctor sat my mother and me down and told me that I had to avoid certain things in life, and there wasn’t much they could do about it.
+After undergoing a childhood filled with numerous allergy tests, the list in front of him detailed my complete lists of allergens.
+He also specified various career paths I should stay clear of when considering any future higher-education or job placements.
+Since water and soap are a big no-no for me due to my skin condition, on the top of the list were careers like swimming instructors and hairdressing.
+It was an eye-opener for me, but the subsequent conversation I had with my mother was more important for my future than anything else.
 She took a look at the list, then at me- and told me, “O.K Debby- choose something else to do.”

 Anyone who has a list of allergens knows all about being careful.
-By the time they are looking for a summer job or trying to decide which units to take in college - being careful is second nature to them.
-They are used to checking labels, asking about food items before putting them into their mouth and speaking to chefs or waiters when eating out.
+By the time they are looking for a summer job or deciding which units to take in college, being careful is second nature.
+They are used to checking labels, asking about food items before putting them into their mouth, and speaking to chefs or waiters when eating out.
 Sometimes, however, considering their allergens when deciding a career path is for some reason overlooked.

-The first obvious thing to pay attention to, are your allergens- clearly, a person shouldn’t try to take a job where their allergens are widely present.
-The second issue to pay attention too are your reactions to your various allergies.
+The first obvious thing to pay attention to is your allergens- clearly, a person shouldn’t try to take a job where their allergens are widely present.
+The second issue to pay attention to is your reactions to your various allergies.
 Consider carefully the various reactions you have to your allergens.
-If any of them are labelled as serious they should go to the top of the list.
-If the reactions are more manageable; give careful thought if you would be willing to work around those allergens.
-For example; if you have a pollen allergy avoid taking a job as a landscaper or lawn care specialist.
-For adults with asthma or any other inhalant allergy carefully weigh your options before signing up for a job in a bar, smoking-restaurant or casino.
+If any of them are labeled as serious, they should go to the top of the list.
+If the reactions are more manageable, give careful thought if you would be willing to work around those allergens.
+For example, if you have a pollen allergy, avoid taking a job as a landscaper or lawn care specialist.
+For adults with asthma or any other inhalant allergy, carefully weigh your options before signing up for a job in a bar, smoking restaurant, or casino.

-When the issues are food-allergies things may get a little tricker, as food is well- everywhere!
-Obviously for someone with severe food-allergies that could get triggered when in inhaling the fumes of the allergen being cooked or skin contact- a job at an eatery or restaurant is a real no-no. But how-about working at a camp or in a pre-school environment- although that wouldn’t naturally shout out ‘danger- food environment- possible allergens’- working in such an environment has posed a problem for many a teenager who have food-allergies and are trying their hand at their first job.
+When the issues are food allergies, things may get a little tricker, as food is well- everywhere!
+Obviously, for someone with severe food allergies that could get triggered when inhaling the allergen's fumes being cooked or skin contact- a job at an eatery or restaurant is a real no-no. But how-about working at a camp or in a pre-school environment- although that wouldn’t naturally shout out ‘danger- food environment- possible allergens’- working in such an environment has posed a problem for many a teenager who has food allergies and is trying their hand at their first job.
 Speaking about your future careers with your allergist- before putting effort into your decisions might save you a lot of heart-ache.

-Teenagers and young adults have joined together to support each other in their job searching journey as well as share the innovative solutions they have found that worked for them.
-These ranged from office work, working at recreation centres, in retail or in positions that involve HTML coding and graphic design.
-One smart young-man got an internship in an art studio- where no food was allowed inside the art lessons.
-Many people sought camp counsellor in camps that cater to children with food allergies.
-Another important benefit of a position like that is the team of on-site nurses as well as staff trained in the usage of epinephrine.
+Teenagers and young adults have joined together to support each other in their job searching journey and share the innovative solutions they have found that worked for them.
+These ranged from office work, working at recreation centers, in retail, or in positions that involve HTML coding and graphic design.
+One smart young man got an internship in an art studio- where no food was allowed inside the art lessons.
+Many people sought camp counselors in camps that cater to children with food allergies.
+Another important benefit of a position like that is the team of on-site nurses and staff trained in the usage of epinephrine.

-“Always plan ahead.
+“Always plan.
 It wasn’t raining when Noah built the ark.”
 Richard Cushing